LifeBEAM: Vi

-In June, 2016, the company released the prototype of Vi, a wearable AI earphone personal training device that combines voice instructions with bio-sensors.
+In June +2016, the company released the prototype of Vi, a wearable AI earphone personal training device that combines voice instructions with bio-sensors.
 The voice-activated digital assistant is similar to Apple's Siri with the fitness tracking features of Fitbit.
 The earbuds have sensors that track heart rate, heart rate variability and motion while running.
 Sensors also track weather, elevation, and location.
 Vi analyzes the data and provides real-time coaching based on fitness goals.
 It also chooses Spotify or Apple Music tracks that match the beats per minute of the recommended pace.
-The product is scheduled for consumer release in December, 2016.
+The product was released to consumers in 2017.

-A Kickstarter campaign for Vi ended in July 2016 with $1.68 million, making it the highest funded campaign to date for a wearable.
+A Kickstarter campaign for Vi ended in July 2016 with $1.68 million, making it the highest-funded campaign to date for a wearable.

 Technology partnerships

 LifeBEAM technology is embedded in the Samsung Simband platform for smart watches, Samsung's competitive platform to the Apple Watch.
 LifeBEAM's algorithms are used in Simband sensors, measuring heart rate, calories and steps.
 The platform became available in late 2014.

 The technology powers the heart rate monitoring feature in Under Armour's Wireless Headphones, released at CES in January 2016.
 It also powers the 2XU Smart Hat, first reviewed in January 2016.